alexf13e/fractal-flame/README.md

 ### Camera
 * Reset camera - resets the position of the camera to the centre of the world.
 * Postion/zoom/angle - changes the respective values for the camera.
+* Guidelines - draw an overlay with lines showing to help positioning the fractal within the frame.
+These lines are not drawn on the image when saving.

 ### Render
 * Render resolution - the size in pixels of the output file.
 This does not affect the preview, which uses the resolution of the window.
 NOTE: the brightness of a pixel is proportional to the amount of times a sample point is rendered to it.
 Higher resolutions have a lower chance of each pixel being rendered to, and are often darker.
 Compensate for this with the darkness slider or more samples.